Columbus Hit and Run Charge

 The enhanced penalties listed above can result in prison sentences ranging from 6 months to 8 years, terms of community control (commonly referred to as “probation”) for up to five years, restitution to victims, and significant fines.

 If you are convicted of hit and run a court must impose a license suspension of at least 6 months up to 3 years.
 The court is not permitted to suspend the first six months of the suspension.
 A suspension may be avoided if a negotiation results in the amendment of charges to an offense that does not carry a mandatory suspension (i.e. failing to stop after an accident involving damage to realty or personal property attached to real property).
-It is important to have an attorney familiar with these nuances.
+It is important to have an aggressive hit and run lawyer on your side that knows these nuances.

 Can I be charged with other offenses?

 It is not uncommon for the charge of hit and run to be connected with other charges such as DUI or Reckless Driving.
 At Akamine law, we are prepared to fight all charges filed against you.
 Call today for your free case review and have an experienced hit and run lawyer on your side.

 Fighting a Traffic Ticket